Maribor, Slovenia: Visiting the World's Oldest Vine (Stara trta)

 Wine bottle from Old Vine grapes being packaged as souvenir at Old Vine House, Maribor (46.5582°N, 15.6450°E)

-A bottle of wine from the Old Vine's grapes being packed for us in Maribor, Slovenia
+A bottle of wine from the Old Vine's descendant grafts being packed for us in Maribor, Slovenia

 Maribor's Main Square: The Heart of the City (Late Afternoon Pivot)